Luci-MG/Under-the-Hood/docs/fundamentaldives/FundamentalPrinciples/SOLID.md

 # **SOLID Principles**

 ## **Single Responsibility Principle**
-A class should have only **one reason to change**.
-This means that each class should focus on a **single responsibility** or feature.
+A class should have only one reason to change.
+This means that each class should focus on a single responsibility or feature.

-??? example "Violation Example"
+??? danger "Violation Example"
     ```java
     // Violates SRP: User class has multiple responsibilities.
     public class User {